French 300-level Course Descriptions

 The Department of Modern Languages and Literatures takes pride in helping our students learn how to learn.
 The reasoning, speaking, and writing skills that you will acquire here will benefit you later in life whether you need to communicate successfully in French, English, or a third language.
 Many of our alumni have pursued careers in education, business, computer science, and other fields.

 Our faculty have a passion for French language and culture and by sharing our enthusiasm for French with our students, we help them uncover their own passion - whether that be for French literature, culture, history, art, or even food!
-Wherever your curiousity takes you, we urge you to explore.
+Wherever your curiosity takes you, we urge you to explore.
 And speaking of exploring, why not take advantage of all the cultural opportunities the city of Chicago has to offer you?
 Join the University's French Club and enhance your understanding of French language and culture through visits to Chicago area museums, theatres, and restaurants.

 The Department of Modern Languages and Literatures also values the learning experience inherent in studying abroad.
 We encourage students to hone their language skills and immerse themselves in French culture through our summer study abroad program at L'Universite in Aix-en-Provence, France.
 Our three-week program provides students with intensive language instruction in beautiful Aix, "Le Cité du Livre, l'Oustau de Prouvenço, le Ballet Preljocaj, the theatre of the Jeu de Paume."